cassiatorczon/cis1904-spring25/week03/homework/instructions.md

     expression as a whole should evaluate to the same thing as `e2`.

     And if `e1` is non-zero, we should take the second branch.

+    Hint: handle the branching logic using pattern matching, not `if`.

 Fill in the `eval` function according to the above specification.